 NYC is also home to Track 61, a super-secret railway station used by US President Franklin D Roosevelt.
 It is built below the famous Waldorf Astoria hotel, and was a secret entrance and exit for the statesman.

 14. The state led the way medically, too.

 Liberty Island has more going for it than just the iconic Statue of Liberty – it was the initial site of the first-ever hospital in the USA.

-Do you know any interesting or fun facts about New York?
-Share them here in the comments section below!
+Do you know or fun facts about New York?
+Share them here in the comments below!